 The Program accepts APA and APPIC accreditation as providing evidence of a quality internship experience.
-Doctoral internships that are not approved by APA and/or APPIC must meet CDSPP guidelines.
-Refer to http://education.ucsb.edu/cdspp/.
-It is possible for the Program to waive a CDSPP requirement, but such a waiver is done under special circumstances.
+Doctoral internships that are not approved by APA and/or APPIC must meet 2017 CDSPP guidelines:

 Students should work to meet as many expectations as possible.
 Remember that we report to APA whether your internship meets CDSPP requirements.
 Meeting these requirements will also help you with national certification in the future.

-The Program makes the following modification to the CDSPP guidelines: Item 2.
+The Program makes the following modification to the CDSPP guidelines:

+Item 2.
 Research activity may not exceed 20% of the internship time.
 Furthermore, dissertation research may not exceed 10% of the internship time.
 The UNC School Psychology Program will only approve up to four hours a week of research during internship.